Staff

 Andrew Fahlund

-Before joining the Water Foundation, Andrew was the executive director of the Water in the West program at Stanford University and worked for 15 years in the Washington, DC, office of American Rivers, where he ultimately served as senior vice president for conservation.
+Before joining the Water Foundation, Andrew was the executive director of the Water in the West program at Stanford University and worked for 15 years in the Washington, DC, office of American Rivers, serving as senior vice president for conservation.
 Andrew received an MS in Natural Resource Policy from the University of Michigan, School of Natural Resources and Environment and a BA in Anthropology from Colorado College.
+He chairs the board of directors for River Network.
+Andrew likes to fish, paddle, hike, and ski.
+He lives in Davis, CA with his wife, son, and dog.

 Contact